Call or Text Us 24/7

 The criminal justice systems in Washington and the other 49 states deal harshly with alleged offenses involving driving while under the influence of alcohol.
 Washington has some of the strictest DUI laws in the country, with possible penalties including license suspension, fines and incarceration.
 The burden of proof is on the state to show that a defendant had a blood alcohol content above the legal limit within the time period established by statute.
 Challenging this evidence is a key component of defending against a DUI charge.
-An experienced Washington DUI attorney can assist you in the defense of your case by closely reviewing the prosecution’s evidence and challenging their allegations wherever possible.
+An experienced Seattle DUI attorney can assist you in the defense of your case by closely reviewing the prosecution’s evidence and challenging their allegations wherever possible.

 Washington defines the offense of “driving under the influence,” or “DUI,” as driving while under the influence of an “intoxicating liquor or any drug,” or a combination thereof; or having a blood alcohol content (BAC) of 0.08 percent or more within two hours of driving.
 Police may test for intoxication with a blood or breath test, and the circumstances under which police may collect this evidence without a warrant is the subject of ongoing review in the courts.